craftercms/docs/source/content-authors/content-authors-targeting.rst

     :width: 30 %
     :align: center

-To view what the site would look like if it were being browsed by a certain segment, open ``Audience Targeting`` by switching on ``Edit Mode`` on the upper right hand of Studio, click on ``Audience Targeting`` then select the segment you would like to see the site with.
+To view what the project would look like if it were being browsed by a certain segment, open ``Audience Targeting`` by switching on ``Edit Mode`` on the upper right hand of Studio, click on ``Audience Targeting`` then select the segment you would like to see the project with.

 .. image:: /_static/images/page/page-targeting-segment.png
     :width: 30 %